skit-ai/tech/_posts/2021-05-08-normalizing-flows-part-2.md

 </center>
 </figure>

 This concludes our discussion of normalizing flow architectures.
-Incase of any doubts/questions please reach out to us at *kriti@vernacular.ai* or *swaraj@vernacular.ai*.
+Incase of any doubts/questions please reach out to us at *kriti@skit.ai* or *swaraj@skit.ai*.

 # References
 1. [Normalizing Flows IEEE](https://arxiv.org/pdf/1908.09257.pdf)